jiaxianqing/Pipelines/README.md

 # Pipelines
-Pipelines used in genomic analysis
+Pipelines used in bioinfomatic analysis